tphiepbk/DADN_Smart_Farm_System/README.md

 * Test model - run this command : **npm run dev**
 * Release model - run this command : **npm run start**

+## AIO_Key
+* When the aio_key on AdaFruit server changes, just change the aio_key variable in file "public/javascripts/aio_key.js" and "db/get_data.js"

 ## About

 ***Powered by FWB Team***: